 The next step is to create a cursor object from the connection; a cursor is used to issue queries and retrieve results.
 Once we have a cursor we can issue a query; this example reproduces the database creation shown earlier.

 cur = db.cursor() cur.execute("create table people (first varchar, last varchar, age integer)") cur.execute('insert into people values ("Steve", "Cassidy", 21)') cur.execute('insert into people values ("Mary", "Mullins", 23)') db.commit()

 Note the use of single quotes to enclose the SQL query that contains

-conn.commit() commits the changes that have been made,
+db.commit() commits the changes that have been made, effectively

-effectively ensuring that they are saved to the database.
-Note that
+ensuring that they are saved to the database.
+Note that the commit

 >>> cur.execute("select first,last,age from people") <sqlite3.Cursor object at 0x6e980> >>> cur.fetchone() ('Steve', 'Cassidy', 21) >>> cur.fetchone() ('Mary', 'Mullins', 23)

 In the first example,

 fetchone is used to return the next row from the

 fetchone return successive rows, when